Embedded Universal Predictive Intelligence: a coherent framework for multi-agent learning: Embedded Bayesian agents

 \end{theorem} Now let us compare an embedded Bayesian agent using a mixture universe $\Mmu$ with beliefs $w(\Mvu)$ to make predictions, versus a decoupled Bayesian agent such as Self-AIXI using decoupled mixture environment $\Mme$ and mixture policy $\Mmp$ using prior beliefs $w(\Mve)$ and $w(\Mvp)$ respectively, obtained from marginalizing $w(\Mvu)$.
 Then \cref{theorem:generalized-solomonoff-bound} shows that the total prediction loss of the embedded Bayesian agent is bounded by $-\log w(\Mvu)$, versus the decoupled Bayesian agent which has a bound of $-\log w(\Mvp)w(\Mve)$.
 The difference\footnote{We emphasize that the comparison here is with the particular decoupled Bayesian agent using the decoupled prior $w_d(\Mvu)=w(\Mvp)w(\Mve)$ where $w(\Mvp)$ and $w(\Mve)$ are the marginals of the (potentially coupled) prior $w(\Mvu)$ of the embedded Bayesian agent.
 Furthermore, the comparison is only relevant when we are comparing agents that use their self-model $\Mmu(a_t|\HistM)$ in their planning (e.g., the embedded $k$-step planners or the decoupled Self-AIXI).
 If we consider the best response policy (making infinite-horizon planning) which ignores the self-model, then a more meaningful comparison would be to only consider the accumulated prediction loss over the percepts, i.e., only consider the second term of the sum in \eqref{eq:accumulated-prediction-loss}.

 Another important caveat to mention here is that in the comparison, we are fixing a universe $\Mvu$ and then comparing the prediction loss over trajectories that are sampled from $\Mvu$.
 However, the most relevant prediction loss is the one that is incurred in the ground-truth universe, and changing the ground-truth policy would change the ground-truth universe.
-Therefore, a meaningful comparison between, let us say embedded 1-step planners $\Mvp_{1,\text{embedded}}$ and decoupled Self-AIXI $\Mvp_{\text{Self-AIXI}}$, would be to fix some ground-truth environment $\Mge$ and then compare $L_n(\Mmu,\Mge^{\Mvp_{1,\text{embedded}}})$ with $L_n(\Mmu_d,\Mge^{\Mvp_{\text{Self-AIXI}}})$. } between these bounds is exactly equal to the degree of structural similarity $S(\Mvu,w)$, suggesting that for universes exhibiting positive degrees of structural similarities, the predictive distribution of the mixture universe $\Mmu$ may converge faster to the ground-truth distribution $\Mve$ compared to the decoupled predictive distributions of $\Mmp$ and $\Mme$.
-This comes at the cost of a slower convergence of $\Mmu$ for universes with a negative degree of structural similarities.
+Therefore, a meaningful comparison between, let us say embedded 1-step planners $\Mvp_{1,\text{embedded}}$ and decoupled Self-AIXI $\Mvp_{\text{Self-AIXI}}$, would be to fix some ground-truth environment $\Mge$ and then compare $L_n(\Mmu,\Mge^{\Mvp_{1,\text{embedded}}})$ with $L_n(\Mmu_d,\Mge^{\Mvp_{\text{Self-AIXI}}})$. } between these bounds is exactly equal to the degree of functional similarity $S(\Mvu,w)$, suggesting that for universes exhibiting positive degrees of functional similarities, the predictive distribution of the mixture universe $\Mmu$ may converge faster to the ground-truth distribution $\Mve$ compared to the decoupled predictive distributions of $\Mmp$ and $\Mme$.
+This comes at the cost of a slower convergence of $\Mmu$ for universes with a negative degree of functional similarities.
 This leads us to the following remark.

-\begin{remark}[Prospective prediction with structural similarity awareness.]
-The tighter prediction bound from \cref{theorem:generalized-solomonoff-bound} for universes with positive structural similarity highlights a key advantage for prospective prediction.
-Recognizing structural similarities provides a powerful method for predicting the behavior of other agents in novel situations never encountered before, which is particularly relevant for multi-agent systems where predictions are harder due to "non-stationarities" caused by the learning of all agents involved.
-This structural similarity-aware prediction, which relies on the reasoning that ``similar agents behave similarly in similar situations'', allows an embedded agent to leverage its self-model to anticipate the actions of others, leading to more accurate predictions about the behavior of other agents. \end{remark}
+\begin{remark}[Prospective prediction with functional similarity awareness.]
+The tighter prediction bound from \cref{theorem:generalized-solomonoff-bound} for universes with positive functional similarity highlights a key advantage for prospective prediction.
+Recognizing functional similarities provides a powerful method for predicting the behavior of other agents in novel situations never encountered before, which is particularly relevant for multi-agent systems where predictions are harder due to "non-stationarities" caused by the learning of all agents involved.
+This functional similarity-aware prediction, which relies on the reasoning that ``similar agents behave similarly in similar situations'', allows an embedded agent to leverage its self-model to anticipate the actions of others, leading to more accurate predictions about the behavior of other agents. \end{remark}